clemsonciti/workshop-palmetto-linux/_episodes/08-interactive.md

 You might have to wait for a bit of the P100 nodes are busy.
 Once you get on the compute node, exit it to let other people a chance to get on it.

 It is possible to ask for several compute nodes at a time, for example `select=4` will give you 4 compute nodes.
 Some programs, such as LAMMPS or NAMD, work a lot faster if you ask for several nodes.
 This is an advanced topic and we will not discuss it here, but you can find some examples on our website.

+NOTE: please be considerate of others when you issue qsub.
+Remember that Palmetto is a shared resource.
+For example, maximum walltime is 10 days, but please don't ask for 10 days of walltime if you only plan to run your program for two hours.
+The same goes for CPUs and memory: if you have a small program, don't ask for 500 Gb of RAM.

 It is very important to remember that you shouldn't run computations on the login node, because the login node is shared between everyone who logs into Palmetto, so your computations will interfere with other people's login processes.
 However, once you are on a compute node, you can run some computations, because each user gets their own CPUs and RAM so there is no interference.
 If you are on the compute node, exit it.
 Once you get on the login node, type this: